longturn/freeciv21/docs/Coding/debug-windows.rst

 location.
 They will want to reinstall the regular package to the regular location to fix any shortcuts that get deleted by the uninstall process.

-The envrionment variables can be left as they cause no problems.
+The environment variables can be left as they cause no problems.
 If the player wants to remove them, they can be found in
 :menuselection:`Start Menu -> Settings -> System -> About -> Advanced System Settings -> Environment Variables`.